Avikam03/cs136/README.md

 # CS 136 Notes

-A list of definitions from the cs lecture notes slides.
+A list of definitions and other stuff that I think is important or I can't remember from the cs lecture notes slides.

 ### Modules
 $$\text{A module provides a collection of functions that share a common aspect or purpose}$$